 There is a difference of 752 tons (!!) of fuel or 38% to get into EPO.

 I find it strange.
 Let's just accept that stage 2 mass/fuel weights are uncertain (and that also stage 2 was mock-up).

-You should of course also wonder what kind of fuel pumps, compressors, turbines or whatever - overpressurized fuel tanks? - could deliver such hugh amounts of fuel so fast to the five F-1 and five J-1 engines and the size of the fuel pipes and the velocity of the fuel inside the pipes.
-Unfortuntaley all drawings and specifications of the Saturn V rocket are lost.
+You should of course also wonder what kind of fuel pumps, compressors, turbines or whatever - over pressurized fuel tanks? - could deliver such great amounts of fuel so fast to the five F-1 and five J-1 engines and the size of the fuel pipes and the velocity of the fuel inside the pipes.
+Unfortunately all drawings and specifications of the Saturn V rocket are lost.

 43 802 (or 45 743) kg.
 The fully loaded mass of the